Assisting the Grading of a Handwritten General Chemistry Exam with Artificial Intelligence: Results

 \subsection{Unfiltered quantitative results}

 As Fig.~\ref{fig:problems} shows, for the individual six problems, the AI-derived scores correlated with human scores at coefficients of determination ($R^2$) ranging from $0.61$ to $0.85$.
-The reliability on a per-problem base is low and not suitable for grading without additional measures, yet the aggregate total score shown in the top-left panel of Fig.~\ref{fig:totals} achieved an $R^2$ of $0.91$ --- that this $R^2$ is ``bigger than the sum of its parts'' may initially appear surprising.
+The reliability on a per-problem basis is low and not suitable for grading without additional measures, yet the aggregate total score shown in the top-left panel of Fig.~\ref{fig:totals} achieved an $R^2$ of $0.91$ --- that this $R^2$ is ``bigger than the sum of its parts'' may initially appear surprising.
 The enhancement results from the partial cancellation of random scoring errors across problems: when individual deviations offset one another in the sum, overall noise diminishes relative to the true-score variance.
 The resulting increase in the signal-to-noise ratio produces a more reliable composite measure of student proficiency than any single item alone.
+In this context, by ``noise'' we mean unsystematic item-level misgrading --- some items scored too high and others too low --- so aggregation partially cancels these opposite errors, increasing the reliability of the total (as predicted by the Spearman--Brown prophecy in Classical Test Theory).
+This argument, borne out by our result, assumes that item-level errors are approximately mean-zero and only weakly correlated across problems; systematic biases would not cancel.

 As Table~\ref{tab:allqf} shows, the multiclass quality of the grading varies between question types.
 The first column lists the question type with additional rows across all question types and a row for combined question types.
-The second column shows the number of these parts, the third row the number of student-part samples, the forth column the number of classes $n$, the four following columns the quality measures, and the rightmost column the normed F1 (Equation~\ref{eq:normF1}.
-The table is sorted in order of decreasing normed F1 to highlight the questions types that are most accurately graded.
+The second column shows the number of these parts, the third column the number of student-part samples, the fourth column the number of classes $n$, the four following columns the quality measures, and the rightmost column the normed F1 (Equation~\ref{eq:normF1}).
+The table is sorted in order of decreasing normed F1 to highlight the question types that are most accurately graded.

+Overall, these quality measures might appear low, however, one needs to keep in mind that these are multiclass measures.
+If a problem part is worth two points, and possible points are 0.0, 0.25, \ldots, 2.0, these are nine classes (``notches''), and a true positive would only be counted if the fractional credit agrees {\it exactly}; if the ground truth were 1.25 points and the AI assigned 1.5 points, the AI-grading would be considered just as incorrect as if it had assigned 0.25 points.